beeckup/sidecar-restore-volumes/README.md

 Copy `env.sample` as `.env`

 Run ONE TIME ONLY.
-Restores tar.gz given in .env on existent folder replacing contents
+Restores tar.gz configured on `.env` file replacing contents of existing folders

 ENVIROMENT VARIABLE   | DESCRIPTION | Values
 ----------   | ---------- | --------------